heyjobs/infrastructure_task/README.md

 Being a startup, Neu-Automat are developing new product features as a priority.
 However they recently had a major incident where all vending machine prices were set to €0.50 for all products.

-They realised that the product pricing is set using an XML file, which is uploaded to an S3 bucket which each vending machine app downloads once per day.
+They realised that the product pricing is set using an XML file, which is uploaded to an S3 bucket which each vending machine downloads once per day.
 A junior developer was testing dynamic pricing functionality and managed to over-write the production XML file by accident.

 ## Challenge
 It was discovered that there is an S3 bucket (dev-xml-transfer) which all users in the AWS account have read-write access to.
 The challenge is to improve the current infrastructure setup to prevent a repeat of the accident.